Eric Harron is Your DWI Lawyer

 Who Gets Arrested For DWI In Central Texas?

 Driving While Intoxicated (DWI) arrests in the Austin, TX area largely fall into two categories.
 First, and in my opinion, most frequently, you have police arresting innocent citizens who may have had a few drinks but have not lost the normal use of their mental or physical faculties.
 Second, you have people who are legitimately intoxicated and have made the unfortunate mistake of getting behind the wheel.
 In either case, all counties in Texas take DWI cases extremely seriously.
 You need to be prepared to mount an aggressive defense to protect your criminal record and your freedom.
 Which is why having an aggressive DWI lawyer behind you is important.

 I Have Been Charged DWI.
 What Am I Looking At?

 When you are charged with DWI in Texas you technically have two cases pending against you.
 One case is criminal and the other is civil.
 The criminal case is prosecuted by the County Attorney’s Office if it is a misdemeanor (a first or second DWI offense) and the District Attorney’s Office if it is a felony (DWI third and up or DWI with a child passenger).
 The civil case, is called an Administrative License Revocation Hearing (or ALR hearing).
 This hearing pertains to your driver’s license and is prosecuted by the Texas Department of Public Safety.
 You have 15 days after your arrest to request an ALR Hearing or it is waived.
-Be sure to request this hearing or retain a DWI attorney to do it for you within the 15 day time period or you will forfeit your right to contest your pending driver’s license suspension!
+Be sure to request this hearing or retain a DWI lawyer in Austin to do it for you within the 15 day time period or you will forfeit your right to contest your pending driver’s license suspension!
 Also, when interviewing an attorney make sure they will handle this hearing for you as well as the underlying DWI charge.
-Find out what you should expect as a first time DWI offender.

 I Submitted to a Breath Test.
 Do I Still Have Defenses?